-26. Under Chapter 31 Health, Safety and Wellbeing - Rules, add Rule 31.23.4 as follows:
+25. Under Chapter 31 Health, Safety and Wellbeing - Rules, add Rule 31.25.4 [31.23.4] as follows:

-Within the Ravenswood Town Centre Business 1 Zone land, new buildings are a discretionary activity (restricted).
+Within the Ravenswood Town Centre Business 1 Zone land, development is a discretionary activity (restricted).
+For this rule, development is defined as: